 Curb appeal speaks volumes for property value, so touch up your driveway by detailing the edges, filling in cracks, leveling the surface, or outlining the perimeter with landscaping details.

-With a little creativity, you can add value to your home so that it’s in tip-top shape for a successful listing.
+You can creatively add value to your home so it’s in tip-top shape for a successful listing.

-Matt Lee is the owner of the Innovative Building Materials blog and a content writer for the building materials industry.
-He focuses on helping fellow homeowners, contractors, and architects discover materials and methods of construction that save money, improve energy efficiency, and increase property value.
+Matt Lee owns the Innovative Building Materials blog and is a content writer for the building materials industry.
+He focuses on helping fellow homeowners, contractors, and architects discover materials and construction methods that save money, improve energy efficiency, and increase property value.